The Apostle Peter is one of the great stories of a changed life in the Bible. Check out this timeline and biography of the life of Peter.

 Peter’s Glorious Ending

 In the days leading up to Peter’s death, almost all of the apostles had been martyred.
 Did Jesus actually predict Peter’s death by crucifixion when He said that “when you are old you will stretch out your hands, and another will dress you and take you where you do not want to go” (John 21:18-19)?
 The church historian Tertullian, Origen, and Eusebius state that Peter’s was stretched out by his hands, he was dressed in prison garb, he was taken where no one wanted to go (a crucifixion), and was crucified.
 He was said to be crucified upside down because he felt unworthy to be crucified in the way that the Lord Jesus Christ had been.

 From an arrogant, cocky, man of thunder, he became a humble, willing, obedient servant of the Lord even to death.
 He rejoiced in that day of his death, knowing that he would be reunited with his beloved Savior.
-This was a lifetime of 65 years – of which his last forty would be devoted to proclaiming the gospel of Jesus Christ.
-In the Old Testament the number 40 was always a number of testing – and tested Peter was.
-Peter passed in glorious colors and will be one of only 12 apostles that will rule with Jesus Christ in the Kingdom of Heaven.
+This was a lifetime of 65 years – of which his last thirty-three would be devoted to proclaiming the gospel of Jesus Christ.
+In the Old Testament, no one could even be a priest until they were thirty years of age.
+David became king at age thirty and this age is near the peak of mental and physical abilities.
+Peter will be one of only 12 apostles that will rule with Jesus Christ in the Kingdom of Heaven.
 The lowly fisherman became a mighty fisher of men – and one that changed and shaped the world forever and is still proclaiming the Gospel of Jesus Christ through his gospel (written by Mark), the book of Acts, and through the epistles of 1 and II Peter.